 As plants grow they remove these essential elements to a varying degree and rainwater leaches out more, so from time to time they need to be replenished usually in the form of fertilizers.
-In uncultivated ground the plants are naturally recycled and the nutrients return to the soil, but as gardeners we keep the place tidy and take most of the topgrowth away at some time, so they are gradually depleted.
+In uncultivated ground the plants are naturally recycled and the nutrients return to the soil, but as gardeners we harvest crops and keep the place tidy taking most of the topgrowth away at some time, so they are gradually depleted.

 Historically animal manures and byproducts of slaughter have been used to supply additional nitrients to crops.
 Mining of coprolite - fosillized dung - and other animal debris was a source, as was the bones from battlefieds, though this was controversial.
 Night soil or human waste was also used and it was collected from households at night - hence the name.
 As agriculture developed, more sources were needed to satisfy the needs of intensive cultivation.
 In the early nineteenth century the extraction of bird guano which had built up on isolated offshore islands over many centuries, became the most important source of fertilizers and some vast fortunes were accrued by the businessmen involved - William Gibbs became the richest non-noble man in England, built a mansion called Tyntesfield, bought 3000 acres and made philanthropic endowments.

 There is some evidence that fruit and vegetables produced today are lower in the micronutrients and vitamins than half a century ago which may be due to the more intensive methods of production.
 Although growers add the Major nutrients in fertilizers, they may not be adding the Secondary and Micro-nutrients.
 Also the balance of the Major nutrients and soil condition can affect the availability of the others to plants.
 They are helped in this by a special relationship with fungi called mycorrhizae which are found in the rootballs of most plants.
 This symbiotic relationship improves the uptake of nutrients.